OriginProtocol/origin/deployment/DEPLOYMENT.md

 `./deploy.sh -c origin-dapp -n dev`

-The container that gets built will use the code from the current state of your `origin-box` repository.
-If `origin-box/origin-dapp` is not up to date or on the wrong commit you'll get a bad container. **This is just temporary, the dockerfiles will be changed to clone the relevant branch shortly.**
+The container that gets built will use the code in the relevant branch (master, staging or stable) for the namespace.

 When you deploy a new container the values file for the deployment will get updated with the tag of the new image in use.
 Please remember to commit that file after a deployment.